5 Dumb Mistakes That’ll Tank Your Side Hustle Business

 So you need to get clear on who your ideal customer is and get to know them intimately so that you can tailor your marketing message directly to them.

-Its not enough to know just their age and location.
+It’s not enough to know just their age and location.

 You need to understand their hopes, fears and frustrations in relation to your product or service and how your offer solves their biggest problem.